-- Requesting funds means that you will need to download and complete a Tenner Payment Request Form, and then upload the completed form online.
-Your request will be assessed and you'll be notified if you will or will not be able to receive funding from Young Enterprise.
+- Requesting funds means that you will need to download and complete a Tenner application form for funding, and then upload the completed form online.

 How much funding can be applied for?

-A maximum of £500 funding is available per organisation.
+A minimum of £50 and a maximum of £500 of Tenner funding is available per reguistration.

-You can decide on how these funds are shared amongst participants; you could choose to offer £10 per student, £10 per student company, or £10 per class.
+You can decide on how these funds are shared amongst participants; you could choose to offer £10 per student or £10 per student company.

 How are requests for funding assessed?